- Article by: Matt Krumrie

 - Star Tribune Sales and Marketing

-This is a weekly column devoted to career betterment.
-Matt Krumrie is a freelance writer from Inver Grove Heights, and has eight years of experience reporting on the employment industry.
+Matt Krumrie is a freelance writer from Inver Grove Heights, and has nine years of experience reporting on the employment industry.
 The first Sunday of each month this column will answer readers' questions.
-E-mail questions or subject ideas to firstname.lastname@example.org.
+E-mail questions or subject ideas to email@example.com.

 © 2013 Star Tribune